Gambling in Japan

-Most forms of gambling in Japan are generally banned by the Criminal Code chapter 23; however, there are several exceptions, including betting on horse racing and certain motor sports.
+In Japan, most forms of gambling are generally banned by the Criminal Code chapter 23.
+However, there are several exceptions, including betting on horse racing and certain motor sports.

 Public sports, lottery, and toto (football pools) are held under special laws in order to increase the income of national and local governments as well as to offer a form of entertainment.

 Since 2018, casino operators have been bidding for three legal licenses to operate an integrated casino resort in Japan, including in Osaka, Tokyo, and Yokohama.
 The Japanese government established the Casino Administration Committee in 2020 to supervise and manage Japan's resort operators.

-A number of fictional franchises focus on gambling in Japan.